 Zhou Keto Drive provides a shot of vitamin A alongside three salt forms of ketone esters: calcium, sodium, and magnesium beta-hydroxybutyrate.

-These ketone salt forms don’t have the same harsh taste as liquid ketone esters do, which makes it a far better option if you can’t stomach a liquid supplement.
+These ketone salt forms don’t have the same harsh taste as liquid ketone esters, making it a far better option if you can’t stomach a liquid supplement.

 Since it’s sweetened with a bit of stevia and citric acid, this ketone ester supplement goes down much easier.